Back to Blog

 Interpreting the Data

 Gathering information around the above parameters is, however, only part of the solution.
 In 2015, our team, recognising the need for accessible means to interpret results, proposed a method to measure the cultural diversity of organisations, leading to the implementation of what we now call our Cultural Diversity Index (CDI).
-Part of this consideration addressed the problem of how data should be interpreted relative to the size of an organisation, or in clearer terms, how size affects the actual meaning of the numbers, and I will address our approach to this particular issue later in this article.
+Part of this consideration addressed the problem of how data should be interpreted relative to the size of an organisation, or in clearer terms, how size affects the actual meaning of the numbers.
+I will address our approach to this particular issue later in this article.

 Nevertheless, Stirling’s method of measuring cultural diversity provides a very worthwhile point of departure.
-It defines diversity as a mixture of variety, balance, and disparity, where all other parameters are equal.
+It defines diversity as a mixture of variety, balance and disparity, where all other parameters are equal.

 Parameters of Diversity